 When you want to automate parts of your business, you are bound to come across the terms ‘rule-based automation’ and ‘cognitive automation’.
 However, do you know the difference between them?

 So, what is a rules-based system?
 It is a logical program that uses pre-defined rules for making subtractions and options for performing automatic actions.
+However, it can be very rigid as the system will not be able to adapt to changing requirements easily.

 Save to Your Reading List: Concept of A.I in Office Automation